Themefic-Team/tourfic/readme.txt

 * **Awesome UI:** Easy and clean user interface

-* **Lightweight:** The plugin is so lightweight that it wonâ€™t impact much on your speed.
+* **Lightweight:** The plugin is so lightweight that it wonÃ¢â‚¬â„¢t impact much on your speed.

 * **Speed optimized:** Compatible with any lazy load plugins.
 It also works with WEBP images.